fuchstraumer/VulpesRender/ReadMe.md

 There are a considerable amount of items on my TODO list.
 The list below may be inaccurate or out of date, but reflects priorities:

-- [ ] Get threaded transfer task pool functioning - DELAYED.
-MSVC std::promised_task broken, needs fix
 - [x] In line with above, make Allocator subsystem and Buffer objects thread-safe.
 Synchronize mapping of VkDeviceMemory objects. (requires testing)
-- [ ] Build a demo suite capable of testing most library items, and for demonstrating usage of the library
+- [x] Build a demo suite capable of testing most library items (sorta)
 - [ ] Read/Write configuration values to a file and use the VulpesConfig struct more often (possibly make "SceneConfig", not "InstanceConfig")
 - [ ] Improve how descriptor pools are handled: currently have to guess max sets and required resource count upon first init call.
 Maybe build "requests"?
 - [ ] Recover from ValidateMemory() errors